I DO NOT HAVE AN EDITOR–There will be errors

 There was no premeditated course of action; they truly did as they pleased.
-The ancient gods took, gorged, fucked, fought, and killed without consideration.
+The ancient gods took, gorged, fucked, fought, and killed without contemplation.

-The ancient gods were referred to as Kofi, Ai-Rue, Abyss, Time, Rift, and Amity.
-No one truly knew where they originated from and neither did they.
-Kofi, the arrogant mule of a male, alleged he was made in this form to be a constant reminder of others’ shortcomings.
+The ancient gods were named: Kofi, Ai-Rue, Abyss, Time, Rift, and Amity.
+No one truly knew where they came from, and neither did they.
+Kofi, the arrogant mule of a male, claims he was made in this form to be a constant reminder of other’s shortcomings.

-There was no doubt that Ai-Rue was a hybrid of some sort.
-Part beast-like savage, the very air around the female quivered from the magnitude of her magic.
-The twins, Rift and Abyss, were birthed from the coldest, most desolate parts of the galaxies.
-The twin gods were spewed from the bellies of Hell and their terrible red eyes guaranteed ruin.
+There is no doubt that Ai-Rue was a hybrid of some sort.
+Part beast-like savage, the other a ferociously gorgeous female who was always found drenched in fresh blood; the very air around the female quivered from the magnitude of her magic.

-While traveling from planet to planet, unleashing their unspeakable powers and causing chaos and feverish pandemonium across the galaxy, the ancient gods were unaware of their oversight when they decided to pass on their lineage.
+In the midst of traveling from planet to planet, unleashing their unspeakable powers and causing chaos and feverish pandemonium in their wake, the ancient gods were unaware of their oversight when they decided to pass on their lineage.

 Abyss and Time came together in a horrible mating.
+The destruction caused by Life and Death… was a major setback for all of the universe.
 The very cosmos shuttered.
 Asteroids eroded and dissolved, appearing almost like sputtering tears as their union birthed the next generation of monsters.

 But Abyss and Time’s children were different.
-As beautiful as their kin, but the need to destroy and ruin was not bequeathed.
+They were as beautiful as their relations, but the ancients did not pass down the need to destroy and ruin.

-One day, as she drifted in the hushed vacuum of space, the goddess Lyceria, whose original form was the Moon, peered down at a lone black planet and imagined it thriving with Life.
+Drifting in the hushed vacuum of space, the goddess Lyceria, the Moon, peered down at a lone black planet and imagined it thriving with Life.
 “Earth,” she said to herself, “I would call it Earth.”

-Looking to her siblings, the Sun and the Constellations, the triplets born from Abyss and Time, they combined their powers and plummeted down towards the dead planet.
+Looking to her brother and sister, the Sun and the Constellations, the triplets born from Abyss and Time, they plummeted down towards the lifeless planet.

-As soon as their heavenly feet touched the ground, Zakar’s powerful light brought the day and when he tired from shining his bright rays, Lyceria and Bemarisse shone their silvery lights that winked in the night sky when he retired.
+As soon as their heavenly feet touched the ground, Zakar’s powerful light brought the day.
+When he eventually tired from shining his bright light, Lyceria and Bemarisse shone their silvery lights winked in the night sky when he retired.

 Delighted with their results but not yet entirely satisfied, Lyceria beheld the barren landscape and voiced her restlessness to her siblings.

-“What do you mean, sister mine?”
+“What do you mean, sister-mine?”
 Zakar’s great voice rumbled.
-Dripping in embers, the male god was cloaked in the purest beams of sunlight.
+Dripping in embers, the male god was swathed in the purest beams of sunlight.

 “Why must we destroy when we can create?”
-Lyceria, the wisest of the three, stared across the barren landscape.
+Lyceria, the wisest of the three, stared across the bleak horizon of the planet.
 Curved like a crescent moon, Lyceria’s divine, silver face suddenly glowed in pleasure.

-Beaming a full smile, Lyceria leaned down and touched the ground.
-And at her touch, the ground quivered in anticipation.
+Beaming a full smile, Lyceria leaned down and touched the murky ground.
+And at her touch, the ground shook.

 The Great Ones were not pleased to discover the younger gods on the planet that was no longer dead.

 Kofi, whose ebony skin appeared smooth and enigmatic as the word called night, crystalline eyes grew vivid and violent in his anger until the air tasted of ozone.
-His sister-wife, Ai-Rue, whose ears were pointed, bared sharp teeth in rage at the show of absolute defiance.
-Twins, Abyss and Rift’s true forms were formidable yet intangible.
-Swirling vortexes of galaxies, both Abyss and Rift’s powers were like vacuums that threatened the state of the blooming planet.
+His sister-wife, Ai-Rue, whose ears were pointed, bared her sharp teeth.
+Twins, Abyss, and Rift’s true forms were formidable yet intangible.
+Swirling vortexes of galaxies, both Abyss and Rift’s powers were like vacuums that threatened the blooming planet’s state.

 Time stood distantly from the others, her knowing eyes terrible in their indifference.
 Amity sighed in wonder at the budding splendor of the little planet.